tuannguyen99/pa-assistant/docs/epics.md

 So that employees, managers, and admins can securely access the system.

 **Acceptance Criteria:**
-1. Five user roles implemented (Employee, Manager, HR Admin, Board Of Manager, Genearal Director)
+1. Five user roles implemented (Employee, Manager, HR Admin, Board of Manager, General Director)
-2. User registration and login functionality working
+2. HR Admin can create new user accounts and assign roles
+3. HR Admin can import users from existing company data sources
+4. HR Admin can edit user profiles and role assignments
-3. Role-based access control enforced
+5. Role-based access control enforced with HR Admin having full user management permissions
-4. Basic user profile management available
+6. Other roles have view-only access to their own profiles
+7. Login functionality working for all users
-5. Session management and logout working
+8. Session management and logout working

 **Prerequisites:** Story 1.1